dotnet/runtimelab/src/docs/runtime-metadata.md

 }
 ```

-Note that for generic types, the MetadataAcessor with have a `TypeMetadata` argument for each generic parameter.
+Note that for generic types, the MetadataAccessor with have a `TypeMetadata` argument for each generic parameter.
 An example of that might be:

 ```csharp